-The Yongnuo YN85mm F1.8 DF DSM was originally designed for Sony E-mount mirrorless cameras (opens in new tab)and is now also available in a Nikon Z mount, with a Canon RF edition due soon.
+The Yongnuo YN85mm F1.8 DF DSM was originally designed for Sony E-mount mirrorless cameras (opens in new tab)and is now also available in a Nikon Z mount, and for Canon RF.
 The popular focal length and aperture combination of 85mm and f/1.8 enable a compact and lightweight build, while giving a short telephoto field of view and tight depth of field on full-frame cameras, ideal for portraiture and still life.
 As such, it goes head to head with the Canon RF 85mm F2 Macro IS STM and Nikon Z 85mm f/1.8 S, but at around half the price.

 Lens construction: 9 elements in 8 groups

 Minimum focusing distance: 0.8m

 We’ve seen plenty of fully manual lenses for Canon EOS R and Nikon Z system cameras from the likes of 7Artisans, Laowa, Samyang and more besides.
 Most deliver good image quality but are comparatively short on features.
 This Yongnuo lens is altogether different, with a feature set that rivals own-brand lenses costing around twice the price.

 Autofocus is driven by a near-silent digital stepping motor and there’s a large manual focus control ring, although it lacks the precision that’s usually afforded by this type of system.
 Naturally though, being an ‘autofocus’ lens, you might seldom or never resort to manual focusing, given the accuracy of autofocus with current mirrorless cameras.
 A better option is to customize the control ring to perform other functions when in autofocus mode, like stepless aperture adjustment, ISO and exposure compensation.
 A physical AF/MF switch avoids the need to delve into camera menus to change modes.